POLICIES AND PROCEDURES

 The Health and Safety of the children within our care is paramount at Putnoe Woods and, in an environment in which children may sleep and rest, it is essential that we have set policies and procedures in place to ensure the well being and protection of them.

 It is our duty as Early Years Educators to understand and implement the importance of allowing children to sleep and rest according to their individual routines and development and eliminate any risks of Sudden Infant Death Syndrome.

 Social Media Policy

 The main purpose of this policy is to safeguard the pupils who attend the preschool.
-It also provides guidelines which minimize legal risk and protect the reputation of the preschool, staff, and trustees.
+It also provides guidelines which minimise legal risk and protect the reputation of the preschool, staff, and trustees.

 This social media policy applies to our members of staff, students, volunteers, parents & families of the Preschool.
 The guidelines apply to all social media sites such as twitter, you tube, blogs.
 It is not limited to Facebook.

 Special Educational Needs and Disabilities Policy and Procedures